LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/2-BuildFirstIntent.md

     * ask something

-Now create a new Entity for city with the following options:
+Now create a new Entity for animal with the following options:

 * city

-    * Seattle

-    * Atlanta

-    * New York City
+    * cat

-    * Austin
+    * dog

-    * San Fransisco
+    * bird

 You should now have one Intent and one Entity that you can see on the left sidebar.